sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 The story that emerges from Deckahedron World is not a precisely crafted thing.
 That's ok.
 It doesn't have to be high art or even a cartoon on Adult Swim.
-It will get shaped by each player, and when your turn comes, you will adapt, do your best improvisational "Yes, and", and see where it goes from there.
+It gets shaped by each player, and when your turn comes, you adapt, do your best improvisational "Yes, and", and see where it goes from there.
 It might sound like chaos, but with some faith in your friends, you will delight at how a the plot solidifies, and how real the characters